Gedsh/InviZible/README.md

 For application signing you can use your own signature.
 But without original signature you will see warning about it's.
 All functions will work as with original signature in any case.

+The source code presented in this repository is intended primarily for investigation, but not for repetition.
+Because of wrong coding style that improves with time.

 #### Translating

 If you would like to translate this application into other languages ​​-